yujiahu415/EZannot/README.md

 ## How to use?

-**1. Turn on the `AI Help` button to annotate the outline of objects or regions in images with ease.**
+**1. For manual annotation, turn on the `AI Help` button to annotate the outlines of objects or regions with ease.**

 > [!TIP]
 > To include more images to an annotated dataset, simply put new images inside the folder of the annotated dataset.